 #4.
 Blogging For Social Media Marketing

 In India, blogging was very limited to bloggers but in 2013, we witnessed many businesses/brands used blogging to engage their audience.
-Most importantly, marketers made the blogging their content publishing platform.
+Most importantly, marketers made the blogging of their content publishing platform.

-In India, businesses/brands are understanding the importance of blogging therefore we’ve many large players such as Myntra, Snapdeal, Infosys, MakeMyTrip etc. blogging to build brand loyalist.
+In India, businesses/brands are understanding the importance of blogging, therefore, we’ve many large players such as Myntra, Snapdeal, Infosys, MakeMyTrip etc. blogging to build brand loyalist.

 #5.
 Meaningful Engagement Vs. Return on Investment

-In 2013, marketers changed their focal point from technical aspect to artistic part of social media marketing.
+In 2013, marketers changed their focal point from a technical aspect to the artistic part of social media marketing.
 Now, social media marketing is not just a secondary contrivance in hands of marketers instead a primary one, where they’re focusing on meaningful engagement.

 In 2014, this engagement will flourish further, where marketers will try to give unmatched customer experience and enhance customer delight.
 Today, they understand that if brands/businesses provide ‘value’ then they easily turn fans/followers into brand advocates.

-Return on investment will still be a concern this year again, and against meaningful engagement ROI will take a backseat.
+Return on investment will still be a concern this year again, and against meaningful engagement, ROI will take a backseat.